-- Combustion of hydrogen creates large volumes of NOx (even more than combustion of natural gas), harming health, due to presence of nitrogen in the atmosphere.
+- Combustion of hydrogen creates large volumes of NOx (even more than combustion of natural gas49), harming health, due to presence of nitrogen in the atmosphere.
 (Hydrogen use in fuel cells on the other hand, do not create NOx).
 EJ communities need to eliminate such health-harming sources. - The existing infrastructure in California to produce hydrogen is large and polluting, making it very likely dirty hydrogen use will expand.
-CCS can only partially eliminate some of the impacts of fossil-fueled hydrogen production. - Even green hydrogen (produced from water using renewable energy) has major impacts which must be carefully considered, including requirements for large amounts of water, and extreme amounts of renewable energy to power electrolysis (which is a relatively inefficient process). - Hydrogen is an indirect but potent GHG, and is flammable and explosive.
-Leaks in hydrogen pipelines create new impacts and hazards.
-Hydrogen leaks contribute to climate change by reacting with radicals in the atmosphere, hydrogen increases levels of electrolysis.
+CCS can only partially eliminate some of the impacts of fossil-fueled hydrogen production. - Even green hydrogen (produced from water using renewable energy) has major impacts which must be carefully considered, including requirements for large amounts of water, and extreme amounts of renewable energy to power electrolysis (which is a relatively inefficient process50). - Hydrogen is an indirect but potent GHG, and is flammable and explosive.51 Leaks in hydrogen pipelines create new impacts and hazards.
+Hydrogen leaks contribute to climate change - by reacting with radicals in the atmosphere, hydrogen increases levels of hydrogen requires very large amounts of cheap renewable electricity because a fair amount is lost in electrolysis.
 Electrolyzer efficiencies range from around 60 percent to 80 percent, according to Shell.
-The efficiency challenge is exacerbated by the fact that many applications may require green hydrogen to power a fuel cell, leading to further losses."]
+The efficiency challenge is exacerbated by the fact that many applications may require green hydrogen to power a fuel cell, leading to further losses."